lichenaut/VegAlts/README.md

     4.55%:
         - Totem of Undying

-Note: Bamboo and Cocoa Beans follow the same rules as vanilla fishing.
+Note: Bamboo and Cocoa Beans fishing rates have vanilla behavior.

 Global and per-player toggles information in `config.yml`.